The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 49.0%, 280 basis points worse than the prior-year quarter.
-Operating margin was 17.1%, 40 basis points worse than the prior-year quarter.
-Net margin was 12.3%, 80 basis points better than the prior-year quarter.
+For the quarter, gross margin was 51.3%, 180 basis points better than the prior-year quarter.
+Operating margin was 16.1%, 100 basis points better than the prior-year quarter.
+Net margin was 11.0%, 50 basis points better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 166 members out of 182 rating the stock outperform, and 16 members rating it underperform.
-Among 60 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 55 give WD-40 a green thumbs-up, and five give it a red thumbs-down.
+The stock has a five-star rating (out of five) at Motley Fool CAPS, with 166 members out of 181 rating the stock outperform, and 15 members rating it underperform.
+Among 69 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 65 give WD-40 a green thumbs-up, and four give it a red thumbs-down.

 - Add WD-40 to My Watchlist.